Tenants' strike of 1907: Living conditions in the tenements

 In 1900 the Conventillos used to have a cement patio, bathrooms and some showers.
 Between 20 and 70 people had a single latrine to attend to their needs and "the ammonia fumes that escape inside make those who enter them experience discomfort and tears."
 The rooms were small in size, with little ventilation or windowless, where up to 10 people lived.

 The room in a central house cost around 20 pesos at least and could go up from 5 to 7 pesos more with a window facing the street, constituting a substantial part of the workers' budget.

 In 1890, the tenants organized a commission for the first time to take action against the landlords.
 The movement failed but resurfaced three years later from the attempt to form a "League Against Rentals", although general indifference ended up dissolving it.
 In any case, the almost constant rise in rents generated, in 1905, the unusual joint proposal of anarchists, socialists and trade unionists who wrote a manifesto to propose the formation of a league against the high cost of living, although it did not materialize.

-Tile in tribute to Miguel Pepe, the only fatal victim of the tenants' strike, 1907.
+During the strike, women used brooms as a symbol of their work as housewives and to defend themselves against the police.

 From then on, and through the action of subcommittees, propaganda and conferences, the preaching against the almost continuous rise in rents and tax charges that decimated the wages of the workers was intensified.